Visibility, Masking & Face Sets

 Unlike Selection Masking in other painting modes, Sculpt Mode primarily uses Masks and Face Sets to easily control the mesh visibility and which faces can currently be edited.
 The exception is the Clipping Region, which can be used in any mode.

-The most common shortcuts are H to isolate the face set under the cursor (or show everything) and Shift-H to hide the face set under the cursor.
+The most common shortcuts are H to hide the face set under the cursor and Shift-H to isolate the face set under the cursor (or show everything).

 More information for controlling the visibility at Show & Hide.

 A mask is used to control which vertices of the mesh are influenced by sculpting and painting.
 The mask can for example be created/edited via the Mask Brush, Box Mask, Lasso Mask, Line Mask and Mask by Color tools.